larafr0st/cyberactu/README.md

 cloudfare's anti-bot measures.

 **Wtf are those generated output files**
-Yeah there are useless at the end.
+Yeah they are useless at the end.

 **Code is bad**
 But I-T W-O-R-K-S. Some parts of the code are overcomplicated for